sebluy/timed/README.md

 Todo:

+Fix bug with activity form, errors are being submitted

 Allow for offline usage where pending remote operations are put on queue and executed when network returns.
 - Abstract remote layer